Bira/octopus-carnival/_drafts/dfrpg-adventurers-swashbuckler.md

 ---

-While everyone else was... doing whatever it is they do, the Swashbuckler mastered the blade.
+While everyone else was... doing whatever it is they do, the Swashbuckler studied the blade.
 This is the template for people who like precision, speed and elegance in their fighting style, but unlike the Martial Artist prefer to bring an actual sword to a swordfight.

 The two templates share some of the same ethics, you could say.
 They emphasize the role of skill attained through countless hours of practice, and how that